Periquito Aliblanco

 White-winged Parakeet

 Appearance: The White-winged Parakeet is a small parakeet, measuring about 20 cm in length.
-It is characterized by vibrant green plumage with distinctive white wing patches that are prominent when in flight or perched.
-The head may have a yellowish or olive tint, and the beak is short and conical, typically orange or red in color.
+It is characterized by vibrant green plumage with white wing patches that are seen when in flight or perched.
+The head may have a yellowish or olive tint, and the beak is short and conical, and orange or red in color.
 The tail is long, with some variation in coloring, and they have a generally robust appearance.

-Habitat: The White-winged Parakeet inhabits tropical and subtropical forests, particularly in lower montane regions.
-In Colombia, it is commonly found in: Valleys and foothills of the Andes.
-Areas with dense vegetation, such as secondary growth forests, and edges of forest clearings.
-Prefers elevations between 600 and 2,000 meters above sea level.
+Habitat: The White-winged Parakeet inhabits tropical and subtropical forests, in lower montane regions.
+It is found in Valleys and foothills of the Andes in areas with dense vegetation, such as secondary growth forests, and edges of forest clearings.
+Prefers elevations between 600 and 2,000 m above sea level.

 Conservation Status: The White-winged Parakeet is classified as Least Concern by the IUCN.